10 Best WordPress Event Calendar Plugins 2023

 - You can’t test it for free (only check the live demo)

 Regular license ($26): Single end project that can’t charge users

 Extended license ($125): Single end project that can charge users

 10. Calendarize.it (Premium)

-Calendarize.it is built with full compatibility for WPBakery page builder to enjoy the drag and drop features to create your calendar templates.
+Calendarize.it is fully compatible with WPBakery page builder to enjoy the drag-and-drop features to create your calendar templates.